Using Mirrors for Repositories

 Creating Your Own Mirror

-The central repository requires several dozens GB and growing.
-Apparently, to save us bandwidth and you time, mirroring the entire central repository is not recommended.
-Instead, we suggest to setup a repository manager as a proxy.
+The size of the central repository is increasing steadily To save us bandwidth and you time, mirroring the entire central repository is not allowed.
+(Doing so will get you automatically banned.)
+Instead, we suggest you setup a repository manager as a proxy.